Breaking the Silence: A Look at Prostate Cancer

 - Metastatic Cancer.
 There is a likelihood for prostate cancer to spread to nearby organs by traveling through your lymphatic system or bloodstream all the way to your bladder, bones, and other organs.
 Once prostate cancer metastasizes, it can still be treated, but the chance of it being cured is reduced.

-Although you cannot completely eliminate the risk of prostate cancer, several actions can be taken to help reduce the risk.
+Although you cannot completely eliminate the risk, several actions can be taken to help reduce the risk.

 - Incorporate fruits and veggies to your diet.
 As much as possible, you should avoid foods high in fat and favor choosing a variety of whole grains, vegetables, and fruits.
 Fruits and veggies are rich in vitamins and nutrients that are all beneficial to one’s health.